nickmflorin/sportbook/README.md

 # Sportbook

-Sportbook is a web application for managing social, social-competitive and competitive (non-professional) sport leagues.
+Sportbook is a web application for managing social and competitive (non-professional) sport leagues (and everything in between).

 &copy; Nick Florin, 2023